yeehaa123/elab/Amsterdam-Science-And-Innovation-Award.md

 1.**Description of the idea**
 *(Text: max 600 words)*

 Work and research fields related to the humanities are constantly challenged to integrate and profit from new digital technologies.
-This development not only concerns the objects of investigation of the humanities but also the instruments and methodologies by with these objects can be approached.
+This development not only concerns the objects of investigation in the humanities but also the instruments and methodologies by with these objects can be approached.
 New tools for collaboration, visualization, semantic search, data analysis or online publishing bear the potential to enhance humanities research.

 Yet, the humanities are widely reluctant the technological layer hidden in the objects of their research interests because they have to rely on and make do with pre-fabricated digital tools that do not meet their research needs.

 Coding the Humanities (CtH) provides an open online learning environment in which humanities students can collaboratively learn how to code and create and explore the application of digital research instruments.
-It is inspired by collaborative software development platfroms like *github* or *koding.com* and self-learning concepts successfully used by *treehouse* or *codcademy*.
+It is inspired by collaborative software development platfroms like *github*[¹] or *koding.com*[²] and self-learning concepts such as used by *treehouse*[³] or *codecademy*[⁴].
 The platform encourages project and interest based cooperation and provides resources for follow up projects and the integration of a wider audience of users and developers.

-CtH challenges conservative forms of academic top-down, expert-student (layman) learning and knowledge transfer in that it focuses on non-hierarchical, online first group learning in which the students educate one another. //CtH therefore follows successful examples of open, decentralized, online-supported, tutorial based learning that are applied by many companies now.//
+CtH challenges conservative forms of academic top-down, expert-student (layman) learning and knowledge transfer in that it focuses on non-hierarchical, online first group learning in which the students educate one another. //CtH therefore follows successful examples of open, decentralized, online-supported, tutorial based learning that are increasingly applied by successful companies now.//

 In contrast to the classical single author approach predominant in the humanities, software developing platforms like *github* allow and ask for collaboration.
 The very work process is open to mutual peer reviews, interventions and suggestions.
 This form of collaboration helps to form and improve projects at an early stage.
 The student puts less emphasis on authorship but instead orients herself towards advice and help of peers.
 The code of the projects is well documented and due to open licenses accessible to anyone.
-The projects are sustainable in the sense that other students or programmers in general can join them, take over a 'finished' or abandoned project and change and improve it.
+The projects are sustainable in the sense that other students or programmers in general can join them, take over a 'finished' or abandoned project, change and improve it.
-The learning environment thus encourages collaboration between UvA humanities students during accompanying courses but is moreover open for collaborations on a bigger scale.
+The learning environment thus encourages collaboration between UvA humanities students during accompanying courses but is moreover open for collaborations on a bigger scale, e.g. with other universities, labs, SMEs or civic movements.

 The programming language the students learn first, JavaScript, allows the creation and application of a broad range of data visualization such as cartography, timelines, graphs, diagrams or animations.
-The students can experiment with of existing code JavaScript libraries such *Data Driven Documents* and still gain good control over the visual outcome.
+The students can experiment with of existing JavaScript libraries such *Data Driven Documents*[⁵] and still gain good control over the visual outcome.
 These tools enhance the analysis and understanding of complex relations and concepts relevant to humanities research.
 At the same time data sets become comprehensible and presentable to a broader audience as well.
-The developed tools can be related to different data sets and are particularly interesting with regard to open data sets provided by more and more cultural institutions and organizations.
-Also here a the possibilities for cooperations are striking.
+The developed tools can be applied to different data sets.
+Especially with regard to open data sets provided by more and more cultural institutions and organizations[⁶], data visualization tools provide a great foundation for coollaborative between universities and other institutions.

-With its focus on code CtH aims to become a basis for collaborations between public and private partners that are keen to explore new means of knowledge production and productively challenge conventional forms of teaching and scholarship by the creation of innovative information infrastructures and research environments.
+With its focus on code CtH aims to form a basis for collaborations between public and private partners that are keen to explore new means of knowledge production and productively challenge conventional forms of teaching and scholarship by the creation of innovative information infrastructures and research environments.

 CtH encourages humanities students to translates their research needs into applications.
 At the same time the training of humanities students in coding and the creation and use of the applications can open new fields and perspectives for humanities research.

-// YEEHAA: This part is too general.
-IMO it should be focused on the platform, and how this will transform learning and research in general

-It needs concrete topics, for instance:

-+ Collaboration
-+ Visualisation
-+ Publishing

-and examples:

-+ Github
-+ D3
-+ PKP

-etc.

-//

 2.**Innovativeness: why is your idea innovative?**